smcclatchy/2018-09-12-new_england_tribes_USGS/index.md

   Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
-This workshop is open to New England <a href="https://www.epa.gov/tribal/region-1-tribal-program">Tribes in EPA regions 1 and 2</a>.
 {% if page.carpentry == "swc" %}
   {% include sc/who.html %}
 {% elsif page.carpentry == "dc" %}